 For most men with prostate cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 This is very common if you’ve had cancer.

-For other men, the cancer may come back in other parts of the body or may never go away completely.
-These men may get hormone treatment or other therapies to help keep the cancer under control for as long as possible.
+For some men, the cancer may come back in other parts of the body, or it may never go away completely.
+These men may get hormone therapy or other treatments to help keep the cancer under control for as long as possible and to help with any symptoms they’re having.
 Learning to live with cancer that does not go away can be difficult and very stressful.

 Some treatment side effects might last a long time or might not even show up until years after you have finished treatment.
 Your doctor visits are a good time to ask questions and talk about any changes, problems, or other concerns you have.

-Prostate cancer can recur even many years after treatment, which is why it’s important to keep regular doctor visits and report any new symptoms (such as bone pain or problems with urination).
+Prostate cancer can recur even many years after treatment, which is why it’s important to keep regular doctor visits and report any new symptoms (such as bone pain, unexpected weight loss, or problems with urination).

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: